List of Subjects

 Special Considerations

-A minimum of Grade 5 at SEC Level (MQF Level 3, or equivalent) is strongly recommended.
+A pass at MQF Level 3 (or equivalent) is strongly recommended.

 Humanities

 Accounting is the systematic recording, reporting, and analysis of financial data.
 It provides essential tools for the efficient management of daily financial activities, whether one is aiming to establish a business or supporting the success of an existing one.
-A background in accounting is essential to anyone who would like to explore career opportunities in the rapidly expanding financial sector, both local and overseas.
+A background in accounting is essential for anyone seeking career opportunities in the rapidly expanding financial sector, both local and overseas.

 Advanced Level